Enjoy a Unique Experience and Develop Valuable Skills in Rocky Mountain National Park

 The Conservancy will select 10 youth (ages 14-17) and two leaders to participate in the program.
 Leaders will facilitate the experience by teaching skills, supervising projects, and fostering individual growth.

-Participants will receive a $500 stipend upon successful completion of the program.
-Additionally, the Rocky Mountain Conservancy provides housing (camping), work clothing, boots and gear for the experience.
+Participants will receive a $400 stipend upon successful completion of the program.
+Additionally, the Rocky Mountain Conservancy provides housing (camping), work clothing, and gear for the experience.

 A PDF with information on the program can be found below:

-Leadership Corps Application: Applications are closed for 2017.
-Any application received will be for 2018.
+Leadership Corps Application: Applications are NOW OPEN for 2018.